 Planning a Patio That Supports Future Growth

-Before investing in a patio, homeowners should think about where they want their outdoor space to be several years from now.
+Before investing in a patio, homeowners should consider where they want their outdoor space to be in several years.

 A landscape design plan before patio construction provides an opportunity to evaluate priorities, identify future possibilities, and avoid decisions that may limit future improvements.
 Even when projects are completed in phases, a cohesive plan helps ensure each investment contributes to a unified final result.